-Two group assignments, each to be published in a written report, and to be presented in a 30 min. presentation, followed by Q&A with the teaching staff and students.
+One group assignment, to be published in a written report, and to be presented in a 30 min. presentation, followed by Q&A with the teaching staff and students.

 For students following the Minor 'Responsible Innovation', student attendance and participation is required and all assignments/exercises have to be fulfilled in order to receive a passing grade.
 Only one lecture can be missed.
 If a second lecture is missed, an assignment will be given to compensate.
 If a third lecture is missed, a passing grade can no longer be obtained, unless permission is granted from the Board of Examiners (with consent of the Course Coordinator).

-In case the student is granted an extra re-sit by the Board of Examiners, this re-sit has to take place within study year 2018-2019.
-This means the students have to complete the minor within one study year.
+In case the student is granted an extra resit by the Board of Examiners, this resit has to take place within study year 2020-2021.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 Bernardus (Ben) Ale (2009).
 Risk: An introduction.
 Abingdon: Routledge (or e-book)

 Additional material (including scientific papers, book chapters and videos) will be made available through Brightspace